 On suspected patent infringement

-of PSOCA in South Africa, 3MFuture Africa (Pty) Ltd. has started
+of PSOCA in South Africa, 3MFuture Africa (Pty) Ltd. is in a lawsuit

 Standard